ItsFadinG/ItsFadinG.github.io/_posts/2024-07-26-TryHackMe-RedTeamCapstoneNetwork-Writeup.md

 TryHackMe’s RedTeam Capstone Challenge provides an unparalleled, hands-on experience that simulates real-world hacking scenarios.
 This challenge tests your skills in network infiltration, vulnerability exploitation, and navigating complex defenses.
 ![Untitled](/assets/N-RedTeamCC/badge.png)

 Peace be upon all of you, In this writeup, I won't just be sharing the direct solutions.
 Instead, I'll take you on a journey through my own experiences, including the failed attempts and the lessons learned.
-Together, we'll navigate the twists and turns of this capstone challenge, making it feel as if you're solving it yourself.
-Get ready to dive deep into the world of red teaming, and let's hack the bank.
+Together, we'll navigate the twists and turns of this capstone challenge, making it feel as if you're solving it yourself. let's hack the bank.

 ## **Introduction**